TWG-ALEX/AltisLight-Bridge/README.md

 # AltisLight-Bridge
-Bridge with Light and harbor light for Altis Map.
+Bridge with Light and harbor light for Altis Map, new Concrete Mixer Zone, and new Loot Zone.

 Created by TWG-ALEX.